 Here’s the background.
 In 1834, the French Chamber of Deputies began debate about paying the United States 25 million francs– about $5 million–as an indemnity for French damage to American shipping during the Napoleonic wars.
 France had already signed a treaty agreeing to pay, and the treaty had been confirmed by Congress.

 Yet, after four days of deliberation.
 France declined to honor its obligation.

 That decision infuriated Andrew Jackson, but he controlled his legendary temper, and told the French minister, “I have always loved France, and it would only be with the deepest sorrow that I would have to change my feelings.”

 You can use Andrew Jackson’s words as a model in negotiation, arguments, and political debate.
-The basic idea is please, please don’t cause me to do something I really don’t want to do Don’t change the good opinion I have of you
+The basic idea is, please don’t cause me to do something that I really don’t want to do Don’t change the good opinion that I have of you.

 Don’t get embarrassed using a spurious Lincoln quote.
 Every quotation in this book is authentic.

 “This is a book to cherish and share.”—Bill Marriott, CEO, Marriott International, Inc.